 Is Pantene Shampoo Good?

-With its wide-ranging product selection, inclusive of formulas for different hair types and needs, it seems to be a brand that people gravitate towards to create their hair care routine.
+With its wide-ranging product selection, including formulas for various hair types and needs, it appears to be a brand that people gravitate towards when creating their hair care routine.

-While celebrated for the range of products that it offers, it is also critiqued for the affect it can have on your strands.
+While celebrated for the range of products that it offers, it is also critiqued for the effect it can have on your strands.

-While Pantene products can often cause much discussion in the industry, we have a breakdown of the pros and cons, as well as some natural shampoo alternatives if you are ready to make the switch.
+We provide a breakdown of the pros and cons, as well as some natural shampoo alternatives, if you are ready to make the switch.

 Pantene History

-Pantene has a decades long history, spanning all the way from the brand’s key ingredient discovery in the 1940s.
+Pantene has a decades-long history, spanning from the discovery of its key ingredient in the 1940s.

-The discovery of the Panthenol vitamin proved not only to be a treatment for skin burns but could benefit damaged hair as well.
-The discovery was made in Switzerland by scientists from the Hoffman La-Roche drug company.
+The discovery of the Panthenol vitamin proved not only to be a treatment for skin burns but could also benefit damaged hair.

-It took two decades before the formula was perfected in the 1960s, resulting in the Pro-V Science formula that is the base for the Pantene hair care products.
+It took two decades for the formula to be perfected in the 1960s, resulting in the Pro-V Science formula that serves as the base for Pantene hair care products.

-Over the decades Pantene continued to be a leader in the haircare industry, celebrated for the empowering message to women to embrace the power they felt through the beauty of their hair.
+Over the decades, Pantene has continued to be a leader in the haircare industry, celebrated for its empowering message to women to embrace the power they feel through the beauty of their hair.

-As the brand continued to become a top hair professional pick, Pantene expanded globally with their products, as they continue to do to this day.
+As the brand continued to become a top choice among hair professionals, Pantene expanded its global presence with its products, a trend that continues to this day.

 Pantene Pros

-Through introducing different formulas over the years to suit various hair needs, the brand has also worked to incorporate formulas that have ingredients that are better suited to protecting your hair.
+Through introducing different formulas over the years to suit various hair needs, the brand has also worked to incorporate formulas with ingredients that are better suited to protect your hair.

-Pantene is also largely available for the consumer to purchase at local drugstores or beauty supply stores, making it easy to get your hands on a salon-recommended product.
+Pantene is also widely available for purchase at local drugstores and beauty supply stores, making it easy to obtain a salon-recommended product

 Pantene Cons

-Although the link between Pantene products and hair loss has not been identified, some of the ingredients that are used in their products can potentially be harmful to your hair.
+Although the link between Pantene products and hair loss has not been identified, some of the ingredients used in their products can potentially be harmful to your hair.

-It can be discussed that those same ingredients are also seen in various salon-quality products as well, however depending on your hair they could still not be the best ingredients for you.
+It is worth noting that these same ingredients are also found in various salon-quality products; however, depending on your hair type, they may not be the best choice for you.

 Popular Pantene Formulas

-The Pro-Vitamin formula is the basis for the Pantene brand, and over the decades has continued to evolve as new hair discoveries have been made.
+The Pro-Vitamin formula is the foundation of the Pantene brand, and over the decades, it has continued to evolve as new discoveries in hair care have been made.

-To keep up with the unique needs of various hair types and textures, as well as industry trends, the Pantene brand has created an array of formulas to suit all of their consumers’ needs.
+To meet the unique needs of various hair types and textures, as well as industry trends, the Pantene brand has developed a range of formulas to cater to the needs of all its consumers.

 Some of the more popular Pantene formulas are the Gold Series Moisture Boost Shampoo, the Strengthening Damage Repair Shampoo, the Classic Clean Shampoo, and the Healthy Lengths Shampoo.